JSchuurmans/MLF/Chapter 5.md

 ![Spacy Org Dist](./assets/spacy_org_distribution.png)

 As you can see, political institutions such as the senate are most frequently named in our news dataset.
 But some companies that were in the center of media attention are found as well.
 Also notice how 'the White House' and 'White House' are listed as two separate organizations.
 Depending in your needs you might want to do some post processing such as removing 'the' from organization names.
 Also note how 'Trump' is shown as an organization here.
-If you look at the tagged text above, you will also see that 'Trump' is tagged as a NORP, speak a political organization several times.
+If you look at the tagged text above, you will also see that 'Trump' is tagged as ~~a~~ an NORP, **speak a political organization several times**.
 This is because the NER infers the type of tag from context.
 Since Trump is U.S. president, his name often gets used in the same context as (political) organizations are.

 From here, you could conduct all kinds of other investigations.
 The pre-trained NER gives a powerful tool that solves many common NLP tasks.